 Are you a digital nomad who’s looking for a breath of fresh air?
 Are you thirsty to embrace the alternative ways of living the world has to offer?
 Perhaps you’re just looking to get away from the life you’ve come to know over the course of the years?
-Then stick around, for we’re about to reveal some of the most relaxing and laid-black destinations every digital nomad deserves to experience:
+Then stick around, for we’re about to reveal some of the most relaxing and laid-back destinations every digital nomad deserves to experience:

 Bangkok, the capital of Thailand, is one of the best places for a digital nomad to be.
-Thriving nightlife, mouth-watering food, and a warm atmosphere are all parts of a magic equation of this city.
+Thriving nightlife, mouth-watering food, and a warm atmosphere are all parts of the magic equation of this city.
 If you’ve used to living in a fully developed country, but are sick of a constant hole in your wallet, this may be just the solution you need.
-There’s Wi-Fi everywhere, the health-care is excellent, and whenever you need place to stay, Courtyard by Marriott Bangkok is one of the most popular, trusted, and comfortable options available – it will surely prove to be quite useful until you find a more permanent place to stay.
+There’s Wi-Fi everywhere, the health care is excellent, and whenever you need a place to stay, Courtyard by Marriott Bangkok is one of the most popular, trusted, and comfortable options available – it will surely prove to be quite useful until you find a more permanent place to stay.

 Ubud, Bali (Indonesia)

 The urban lifestyle might not be for everyone, and living in a concrete jungle can take a toll on your health after a while.
 If that sounds like you, don’t fret: this Indonesian nature’s retreat is a stark contrast to the concrete walls you’re probably looking to get away from.
 Unwind by surfing to your heart’s content, attend a yoga class, or drink a cup of tea.
 Here, having a good bite to eat will only cost you about a buck if you don’t mind eating the local food.
 The weather is humid and warm, and you can always rent a bike or a scooter to get around, no matter what time of year it is.